 How to Manage your PPC Campaign

-Right, ready to get started with your PPC campaign management?
-There are a few things you absolutely need to do correctly in order to have a successful PPC campaign:
+Ready to get started with your PPC campaign management?
+There are a few things you absolutely need to do correctly in order to have a successful PPC campaign.

 Pick the Right Keywords